ID-Chain/Common/docs/general/sovrin.md

-# Sovrin & Hyperledger Indy
+# Sovrin and Hyperledger Indy

 In the digital age there are numerous projects trying to address the needs of digital identity.
 The survey made in 2017 by ING DLT research team counts up about 50 different systems.
 First quick assessment done by the researches showed that only 9 of them possess properties required for Self Sovereign Identity.
 The team had performed further comprehensive analysis on every property of each system from the short list resulting in the selection of three candidates, Sovrin, uPort and IRMA.
 The final verdict is that each product had own unique properties, but at same time no product addressed all requirements.
 For example, Sovrin was unique in supporting digital credential revocations, but it was unclear how Sovrin might conduct consent and withdrawal policies on provided claims.
 The final selection of the product was done on the basis of the perception of the size of the supporting community, and Sovrin had won.